 Leadership

-John G. Daniel is the Founder, President & CEO of Southern States Scholars (S3) and Scholars La-boratory (SL).
+John G. Daniel is also the Founder, President & CEO of Southern States Scholars (S3) and Scholars La-boratory (SL).
 S3 is a talent development pipeline that is an “economy of scale”.
 It serves those who serve underserved youth using the collective impact model.
 SL is a residential pre-college preparatory program that teaches underserved youth how to “Live, Learn, and Change the World!”
 Under Mr. Dan-iel’s servant leadership, both organizations have nurtured a 2018 Louisiana Young Hero and have been honored by the My Brother’s Keeper’s White House Showcase on What Works.

 John’s former career includes vast experience in corporate, non-profit, and government servant lead-ership as the: Director of Economic Development of PECO Energy Company, Vice President, and As-sociate Executive Director, of Father Flanagan’s Boys Town, CEO & Deputy Executive Director of Lou-isiana Spirit Hurricane Recovery (Katrina and Gustav) and Executive Director of Boys Hope Girls Hope of Baton Rouge.